pachyderm/pachyderm/doc/docs/1.13.x/deploy-manage/manage/s3gateway/index.md

 ## Port Forwarding
 If you do not have direct access to the Kubernetes cluster, you can use port forwarding instead.
-Simply run `pachctl port-forward`, which will allow you to access the s3 gateway through the `localhost:30600` endpoint.
+Run `pachctl port-forward`, which will allow you to access the s3 gateway through the `localhost:30600` endpoint.

 However, the Kubernetes port forwarder incurs substantial overhead and